-3.5.6.
+3.6.6.
 Audit Requirements

-- 3.5.6.1.
-The selected Vendor must email an annual audit to melissa.s.morin@dhhs.nh.gov if any of the following conditions exist: - 3.5.6.1.1.
-Condition A The selected Vendor expended \$750,000 or more in federal funds received as a subrecipient pursuant to 2 CFR Part 200, during the most recently completed fiscal year. - 3.5.6.1.2.
-Condition B The selected Vendor is subject to audit pursuant to the requirements of NH RSA 7:28, III-b, pertaining to charitable organizations receiving support of \$1,000,000 or more. - 3.5.6.1.3.
-Condition C The selected Vendor is a public company and required by Security and Exchange Commission (SEC) regulations to submit an annual financial audit. - 3.5.6.2.
-If Condition A exists, the selected Vendor must submit an annual single audit performed by an independent Certified Public Accountant (CPA) to the Department within 120 days after the close of the Contractor's fiscal year, conducted in accordance with the requirements of 2 CFR Part 200, Subpart F of the Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal awards. - 3.5.6.3.
-If Condition B or Condition C exists, the selected Vendor must submit an annual financial audit performed by an independent CPA within 120 days after the close of the Contractor's fiscal year. - 3.5.6.4.
-Any vendor that receives an amount equal to or greater than \$250,000 from the Department during a single fiscal year, regardless of the funding source, may be required, at a minimum, to submit annual financial audits performed by an independent CPA if the Department's risk assessment determination indicates the vendor is high-risk. - 3.5.6.5.
-In addition to, and not in any way in limitation of obligations of the Contract, it is understood and agreed by the selected Vendor that the selected Vendor must be held liable for any state or federal audit exceptions and must return to the Department all payments made under the Contract to which exception has been taken, or which have been disallowed because of such an exception.
+- 3.6.6.1.
+The Contractor must email an annual audit to melissa.s.morin@dhhs.nh.gov if any of the following conditions exist: - 3.6.6.1.1.
+Condition A The Contractor expended \$750,000 or more in federal funds received as a subrecipient pursuant to 2 CFR Part 200, during the most recently completed fiscal year. - 3.6.6.1.2.
+Condition B The Contractor is subject to audit pursuant to the requirements of NH RSA 7:28, III-b, pertaining to charitable organizations receiving support of \$1,000,000 or more. - 3.6.6.1.3.
+Condition C The Contractor is a public company and required by Security and Exchange Commission (SEC) regulations to submit an annual financial audit. - 3.6.6.2.
+If Condition A exists, the Contractor shall submit an annual single audit performed by an independent Certified Public Accountant (CPA) to the Department within 120 days after the close of the Contractor's fiscal year, conducted in accordance with the requirements of 2 CFR Part 200, Subpart F of the Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal awards. - 3.6.6.3.
+If Condition B or Condition C exists, the Contractor shall submit an annual financial audit performed by an independent CPA within 120 days after the close of the Contractor's fiscal year. - 3.6.6.4.
+Any Contractor that receives an amount equal to or greater than \$250,000 from the Department during a single fiscal year, regardless of the funding source, may be required, at a minimum, to submit annual financial audits performed by an independent CPA if the Department's risk assessment determination indicates the Contractor is high-risk.